Grandparents eating breakfast with their granddaughter.

 Maximize Your Appraisal Value

-The appraisal process is an important part of refinancing for borrowers.
-An appraiser will tour your property and give you an estimate of how much your home is worth.
+The appraisal process is an important part of refinancing for many borrowers.
+In many cases, an appraiser will tour your property and give you an estimate of how much your home is worth.
 Maximizing your appraisal value can increase your chances of qualifying for a refinance.
 This is especially true if you’re applying for a cash-out refinance.

 Use these simple tips to increase your home's value before your appraisal:

-• Increase your curb appeal: Your curb appeal has an impact on the value of your home to home buyers.
+Your curb appeal has an impact on the value of your home to home buyers.
 Take a tour of the exterior of your property and see where you can make improvements.
-Painting fences, planting flowers and power-washing walkways and hardscaping are some ways to improve your home’s curb appeal.
+Painting fences, planting flowers, and power-washing walkways and hardscaping are some ways to improve your home’s curb appeal.

-• Declutter: Your appraiser won’t deduct points if you haven’t done the dishes or if you have a few books lying around.
+Your appraiser won’t deduct points if you haven’t done the dishes or have a few books sitting around.
 However, decluttering your home can make your rooms look larger and make your home feel more comfortable.
-Take a walk through each room a few days before your appraisal and make sure that everything is clean.
+Take a walk through each room a few days before your appraisal and make sure everything is clean and put away.

-• Create a list of upgrades: Permanent upgrades you’ve made to your home increase your appraisal value.
-Create a list of improvements to give to your Some examples of permanent upgrades include installing a home security system, replacing old appliances or adding a pool.
-Don’t include removable or aesthetic upgrades like painting a bedroom, putting up wallpaper, or hanging mirrors.
+Permanent upgrades you’ve made to your home can increase your home's value.
+Examples of permanent upgrades include installing a home security system, replacing old appliances and adding a pool.
+Permanent upgrades don’t include removable or aesthetic upgrades like painting a bedroom, putting up wallpaper or hanging mirrors.

 Victoria Araj